ppetrovtv/pine_script_docs/source/Sessions_and_Time_Functions.rst

 two arguments, the first is 'resolution', the bars of which are needed to determine their timestamp, and the second --- 'session specification', which is a string that specifies the beginning and end of the trade session (in the exchange timezone).
-The string “0930-1600” corresponds to the trade session symbol IBM.
+The string "0930-1600" corresponds to the trade session symbol IBM.
 Examples of trade session
-configurations: “0000-0000” --- a complete 24 hours with the session beginning at midnight.
-“1700-1700” --- a complete 24 hours with the session beginning at 17:00.
-“0900-1600,1700-2000” --- a session that begins at 9:00 with a break at 16:00 until 17:00 and ending at 20:00 “2000-1630” --- an overnight session that begins at 20:00 and ends at 16:30 the next day.
+configurations: "0000-0000" --- a complete 24 hours with the session beginning at midnight.
+"1700-1700" --- a complete 24 hours with the session beginning at 17:00.
+"0900-1600,1700-2000" --- a session that begins at 9:00 with a break at 16:00 until 17:00 and ending at 20:00 "2000-1630" --- an overnight session that begins at 20:00 and ends at 16:30 the next day.
 "0930-1700:146" --- a session that begins at 9:30 and ends at 17:00 on Sundays (1), Wednesdays (4) and Fridays (6) (other days of the week are days off).

 Session specification, which is being passed to the function ``time``, is not required to correspond with the real trade session of the symbol on the chart.
-It's possible to pass different “hypothetical” session specifications which can be used to highlight those or (other?) bars in a data series.
+It's possible to pass different "hypothetical" session specifications which can be used to highlight those or (other?) bars in a data series.
 It's possible to transfer the different 'hypothetical' session specifications which can be used to highlight those or other